felipeblazing/blazingsql/docsrc/source/reference/python/query_tables.rst

     # allocate 10,000 MiB for pool
     bc = BlazingContext(initial_pool_size=1.0486e+10)

-Querying Data on a Multiple GPUs
+Querying Data on Multiple GPUs
 --------------------------------

 BlazingSQL can easily distribute up to multiple GPUs and servers by using